 - Maximising our world leading vaccine programme

-The commitment from the CBI is to maximise the input and evidence base from across our membership to work with the government, and the devolved administrations to build on the proposal outlined above and develop a common, balanced approach to living with the virus.
+The commitment from the CBI is to work at speed with our membership, the government, and the devolved administrations to find a common, balanced approach to living with the virus.

 Principle One: Using mass-testing to stop mass self-isolation